foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/target-options.md

 ### Values of `-mcpu` for ARC HS3x and HS4x Families

+Each `-mcpu=` option selects a set of options in addition to default settings.

 | `-mcpu=`     | `-mdiv-rem` | `-matomic` | `-mll64` | `-mmpy-option=` | `-mfpu=`   |
 |--------------|-------------|------------|----------|-----------------|------------|
 | `hs`         |             | Y          |          |                 |            |